 When Thomas Tank, devout atheist, is offered ‘a simple job’ from God, things go Biblical real fast.

-And by Biblical, I mean, violent, bloody and deviant sexual of course.
+And by Biblical, I mean, violent, bloody and sexually deviant of course.

 Excerpt below: Warning!
 Adult language and stuff!

 Elemiah pulled up outside a dingy looking basement bar.

 “Here we are,” he said.
 “Through the entrance down there.
 Now piss off.”